tskit-dev/tutorials/_sources/viz.md

 ### Labelling and annotation

-Although the default node and mutation labels show unique identifiers, they are't terribly intuituive.
+Although the default node and mutation labels show unique identifiers, they aren't terribly intuituive.
 The `node_labels` and `mutation_labels` parameters can be used to set more meaningful labels (for example from the tree sequence {ref}`sec_metadata`).
 See {ref}`sec_tskit_viz_dynamic_effects` if you want to dynamically hide and show such